Idiopathic multicentric Castleman disease (iMCD)

 Please speak to your medical team to learn more about the symptoms and complications of the different subtypes of iMCD.

-The cause of idiopathic multicentric Castleman disease (iMCD) is unknown.1 There are no known risk factors.
+The cause of iMCD is unknown.1 There are no known risk factors.

 Diagnosis

-Diagnosis of Idiopathic multicentric Castleman disease (iMCD) may be made based on the results of an excisional lymph node biopsy and blood and urine tests.4,9 An excisional lymph node biopsy involves the removal of an entire lymph node (either under local anaesthetic while you are awake or general aesthetic while you are asleep).
+Diagnosis of iMCD may be made based on the results of an excisional lymph node biopsy and blood and urine tests.4,9 An excisional lymph node biopsy involves the removal of an entire lymph node (either under local anaesthetic while you are awake or general aesthetic while you are asleep).
 The lymph node is then examined under a microscope to look for characteristic signs of Castleman disease.

 Blood and urine tests may also be performed look for other signs of iMCD such as:4,5,8